To request use of the University logo, please click here or on the sidebar at the right-hand side of this page.

 All logo marks described below are trademarks of Ohio University.
 Anyone wishing to use the University Signature (primary logo), University Seal, or any other trademark of the University not listed here must receive licensure or permission to do so from University Communications and Marketing.

 Please note: The "Attack Cat" is used for athletics-related purposes only with the permission of Ohio University Intercollegiate Athletics; it may not be used to represent any academic-related Ohio University organization.
 "The Paw" is an historical mark, no longer used to represent Ohio University or its athletics program.
-Please contact Dan Hauser (email@example.com) in Ohio University Intercollegiate Athletics with any questions regarding the Attack Cat or the Paw.
+Please contact Michael Stephens (email@example.com) in Ohio University Intercollegiate Athletics with any questions regarding the Attack Cat or the Paw.

 The University signature brand logo is the keystone of our visual identity and is to be used on all communications materials.
 Using it consistently will enhance the world’s recognition of Ohio University.